dhutapratama/docs/authentication.md

         return redirect()->intended();
     })->middleware(['auth', 'throttle:6,1']);

 Before moving on, let's examine this route in more detail.
 First, the request's `password` field is determined to actually match the authenticated user's password.
-If the password is valid, we need to inform Laravel's session that the user has confirmed their password.
-The `passwordConfirmed` method will set a timestamp in the user's session that Laravel can use to determine when the user last confirmed their password.
+If the password is valid, we need to inform Lets's session that the user has confirmed their password.
+The `passwordConfirmed` method will set a timestamp in the user's session that Lets can use to determine when the user last confirmed their password.
 Finally, we can redirect the user to their intended destination.

 <a name="password-confirmation-protecting-routes"></a>
 ### Protecting Routes

 You should ensure that any route that performs an action which requires recent password confirmation is assigned the `password.confirm` middleware.
-This middleware is included with the default installation of Laravel and will automatically store the user's intended destination in the session so that the user may be redirected to that location after confirming their password.
+This middleware is included with the default installation of Lets and will automatically store the user's intended destination in the session so that the user may be redirected to that location after confirming their password.
 After storing the user's intended destination in the session, the middleware will redirect the user to the `password.confirm` [named route](/docs/{{version}}/routing#named-routes):

     Route::get('/settings', function () {
         // ...